agility-game/scenarios-management/scenarios/hasty-green-berries.md

 Sarah (PO) presents three main items for this sprint:

 1. **Feature Request from Enterprise Client:** “Users need real-time notifications for critical system events - they’re missing important updates and it’s impacting their operations.”
-1. **Critical Bug:** Data export function is corrupting Excel files with special characters
+1. **Critical Bug:** Data export function is corrupting Excel files with special characters.
-1. **Technical Debt:** Authentication service has grown unwieldy and needs refactoring
+1. **Technical Debt:** Authentication service has grown unwieldy and needs refactoring.

 I use **SuperWhisper** during the meeting to capture requirements: